-Kurt Reuss: John, how often do you find that a client will not engage a broker dealer and also not engage your firm to review the marketing document?
+Kurt Reuss: John, how often do you find that a client will not engage an EB5 broker dealer and also not engage your firm to review the marketing document?
 How frequently does that kind of thing happen?

 John Tishler: I have to answer the question this way.
 I know it happens frequently in the industry.
 It actually doesn’t happen with my firm because we structure our engagements around reviewing all of the work.
 When we quote the work, we indicate that delivery of the PPM doesn’t mean the end of our job.
 There’s going to be other streams of work that we’re going to have to do.
 Just because of the way we do things, I’m pretty aggressive about trying to make sure it doesn’t happen.

 Now, of course, I don’t send private detectives around to my clients.
 If they’re hell bent on doing things without telling me, then I won’t know about it.
-But, knowing how much liability there potentially is for these marketing materials if we don’t review them, we very strongly emphasize that they need to regard that as part of our engagement.
+But, knowing how much liability there potentially is for these marketing materials if we don’t review them, we very strongly emphasize that they need to regard that as part of our engagement in the EB5 process.

 Now I’m not saying that as that’s some sort of legal standard of care.
 I think clients are within their rights to ask for a particular assignment to be undertaken by a lawyer and it is undertaken in exactly that manner.
 However, I would just encourage issuers in regional centers to understand the possible consequences of doing that.